SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 ## Provisioning
 {: #s3-provisioning}

-This section explains the provisioning protocol triggered between Ozwillo and the provider APIs when a [purchase act](#def-purchase-act) occurs on the portal.
+This section explains the provisioning protocol triggered between the platform and the provider APIs when a [purchase act](#def-purchase-act) occurs on the portal.
 The outcome of a successful provisioning is an application instance that is both:

 1. allocated and reachable on the provider servers
-2. declared with appropriate settings, especially regarding access rights, on Ozwillo
+2. declared with appropriate settings, especially regarding access rights

 where (2) enables the creation of [desk shortcuts](#def-desk-shortcuts) so that users can access (1) {: .where}